7.4. Structure of the Courts: State Courts

 State trial courts tend to be busy, bustling places with lots of activity.
 Appellate courts, on the other hand, tend to be solemn and serene, formal places.
 Scheb noted,

 “Appellate courts are different than trial courts, both in function and ‘feel.’
-Unlike a trial court, which is normally surrounded by a busy atmosphere, an appellate court often sits in the state capitol building or its own facility, usually with a complete law library.
-The décor in the building that house appellate courts is usually quite formal, and often features portraits of former judges regarded as oracles of the law.
+Unlike a trial court, which is normally surrounded by a busy atmosphere, an appellate court often sits in the state capitol building or its facility, usually with a complete law library.
+The décor in the building that houses appellate courts is usually quite formal and often features portraits of former judges regarded as oracles of the law.
 When a panel of judges sits to hear oral arguments, they normally emerge from behind a velvet curtain on a precise schedule and to the cry of the court’s marshal.
 When not hearing oral arguments, appellate judges usually occupy a suite of offices with their secretaries and law clerks.
 It is in these individual chambers that appellate judges study and write their opinions on cases assigned to them.”
 [1]

 Kerper describes the flow of a case through the hierarchical structure of the courts as follows: